S. R. Ranganathan: Early life and education

-Ranganathan began his professional life as a mathematician; he earned B.A. and M.A. degrees in mathematics from Madras Christian College in his home province, and then went on to earn a teaching license.
-His lifelong goal was to teach mathematics, and he was successively a member of the mathematics faculties at universities in Mangalore, Coimbatore and Madras.
+Ranganathan began his professional life as a mathematician; he earned B.A. and M.A. degrees in mathematics from Madras Christian College in his home state, and then went on to earn a teaching license in 1917.
+His lifelong goal was to teach mathematics, and he was successively a member of the mathematics faculties at universities in Mangalore, Coimbatore, and Madras.
 As a mathematics professor, he published papers mainly on the history of mathematics.
 His career as an educator was somewhat hindered by stammering (a difficulty he gradually overcame in his professional life).
-The Government of India awarded Padmashri to Dr. S.R.
-Ranganathan in 1957 for valuable contributions to Library Science.
+The government of India awarded the Padma Shri to Ranganathan in 1957 for valuable contributions to library science.